onlyjazz/flask-docs/docs/registration.md

 research studies and to interact  with patients, investigators and devices in clinical trials.

-FlaskData Detect enables you to define patterns of protocol deviations and FlaskData Act automates alert notifications to patients and clinical teams on exceptions and missing data.
+FlaskData Detect enables you to define patterns of protocol deviations.

+FlaskData Act automates alert notifications to patients and clinical teams on exceptions and missing data.